GeniusReferrals/GRPHPSandbox/README.md

 In English
 -----------

-GRPHPSandbox is an example application developed in PHP that can be used as a guide during the integration process by the Genius Referrals platform clients.
-This is an example app and should not be deployed on a production server as it is by default.
+GRPHPSandbox is a sample application developed in PHP that can be used as a guide during the integration process by the Genius Referrals platform clients.
+This is a sample app and should not be deployed on a production server as it is by default.

 Genius Referrals is a referral marketing platform and word of mouth platform that allows any company/person with a Website to increase his costumer acquisition by using word of mouth techniques thought Facebook, Twitter, Google +, Pinterest, Linkedin, Email and personal recommendations.
 For more information about Genius referrals please visit www.geniusreferrals.com.